bikekevin5/jekyll-theme-massively/_posts/2019-08-21-first-script.md

 assuming that all your scripts will be broken down like This assume do it by hand First and then go back and template it??

+<h2>Intro</h2>

+Subterranean follows the journey of two scientists exploring a cave in search of a mysterious geode promising fortune and fame.

+With captivating imagery and concise dialogue, this play examines how far one should go in search of truth and whether the pursuit of life is worth risking its loss.

+Written by Kevin Lim and Directed by _ _ , Subterranean will be featured in Bindlestiff Studio's Stories High IX (link), with _ _ as Doc and _ _ as Indio.

 <h2>ACT I</h2>